NEWS RELEASE TRANSMITTED BY

 FOR: HUSKY ENERGY INC.

-Husky Energy Announces Oil Production From the North Amethyst Field
+Husky Energy Announces First Oil Production From the White Rose Field

-Husky Energy is an integrated energy and energy-related company headquartered in Calgary, Alberta, Canada.
-Husky Energy is a publicly traded company listed on the Toronto Stock Exchange under the symbol HSE.
-More information is available at www.huskyenergy.com.
+Husky Energy is a Canadian based, integrated energy and energy-related company headquartered in Calgary, Alberta.
+Husky Energy is publicly traded on the Toronto Stock Exchange under the symbol HSE.

 FOR FURTHER INFORMATION PLEASE CONTACT: